top of page

 At RTP studios in 1984

-This allowed them to observe and analyse in microscopic detail the delicate structure, the subtle nuances and solos of artists such as Thelonious Monk, Wes Montgomery, McCoy Tyner, Joe Pass, Chick Korea, Joe Zawinul, or indeed the legendary Oscar Peterson to whom Mikan is often compared.
+This allowed them to observe and analyse in microscopic detail the delicate structure, the subtle nuances and solos of artists such as Thelonious Monk, Wes Montgomery, McCoy Tyner, Joe Pass, Chick Korea, Joe Zawinul, or indeed the legendary Oscar Peterson, to whom Mikan is often compared.

 With Horace Silver, San Diego 2001

 On piano or synthesiser, Mikan's fiery performances continue to thrill and excite his audiences.
-He connects jazz fans in many different settings, from concert halls to small clubs to street corners.
-His musical chemistry and his remarkable skills captivate and welcome his audience into his music, offering an exciting and memorable jazz experience.
+He connects jazz fans in many settings, from concert halls to small clubs to street corners.
+His musical chemistry and remarkable skills captivate and welcome his audience into his music, offering an exciting and memorable jazz experience.

 Mikan's signature expression

 Mikan is a natural jazz ambassador.
-He always presents himself with class and dignity and interacts with his audiences and his musicians with great passion and professional integrity.
+He always presents himself with class and dignity and interacts with his audiences and musicians with great passion and professional integrity.

 He deeply understands the power of music to transcend all language, race, and cultural barriers and to present a common ground where people of any age, race, or culture can enjoy and share the magic of jazz ••

-Ziggy Tashi
+Stephen Ziggy Tashi